How College Shaped My Climate Change Activism

-"For students, climate change activism is all but impossible to ignore.
-It is readily promoted and discussed at every level on college campuses across the country."
+"For students, climate change activism is all but impossible to ignore."

 I would often observe in these classes how students, myself included, seemed more invigorated and vocal as conversations about environmentalism were brought up.
 Indeed, I believe this is attributed to the reality that our generation has expertise on the impacts of climate change.
 We understand climate change in ways that even leading scientists cannot — because climate change has been an ever-present reality for almost our entire lives.

 Conversations outside the classroom were often the most pivotal for me.
 It was my peers who held me accountable and my friends in school who taught me how to best direct my energy and time towards genuine and continuous positive change.